PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 $ ln --symbolic /tigress/<YourNetID> grs   # Della, Stellar, Tiger, Traverse
 ```

 Can you think of another symbolic link that could be used to speed-up your workflow?
-Maybe `prj -> /projects/ATURING`?
+Maybe something like `prj -> /projects/ACHURCH/aturing`?

 ## How to remove a symbolic link